marcobaturan/avatar-generator-GUI/README.md

 # avatar-generator-GUI

 A simple GUI for generating simple 2D avatars.
+In the main folder, you have the examples of the main facial expressions in 2D vector pictures; speak, neutral, happy, sad, fear, angry, surprise and disgust.

 # Instructions